smart-social-contracts/ashoka/README.md

 ## Training and Testing

-Oshaka includes a comprehensive framework for training and testing AI governors:
+ashoka includes a comprehensive framework for training and testing AI governors:

 ### Enhanced Prompting System